 Nominating and awarding

-The nomination and selection of the Nobel laureates is to a large extent handled by the Nobel Committees of the Academy.
-Each year the committees send invitations to thousands of scientists, members of academies and university professors in numerous countries, asking them to nominate candidates for the Nobel Prize for the coming year.
-Those who are competent to submit nominations are chosen in such a way that as many countries and universities as possible will be represented.
+The nomination and selection of the Nobel laureates is managed by the Nobel Committees of the Academy.
+Each year the committees send invitations to thousands of scientists, Academy members and university professors in numerous countries, asking them to nominate candidates for the Nobel Prize for the coming year.
 Members of the Academy and previous laureates may also nominate candidates.
 The nominations are then reviewed by each committee with the help of specially appointed experts.
 When the committees have made their selection from the proposed laureates and have presented their recommendation to the Academy, the final choice of laureates is decided by a vote.
 Every year, the Academy's decisions are announced and published on the Academy's website and on Nobelprize.org immediately after the vote in mid-October.